kanglicheng/code-school/ruby/README.md

 ### Study Hall 9 - 10am

-* Ask questions or feel our wroth!
+* Ask questions or feel our wrath!

 ### Projects